jadijadi/lpic1book/content/1023_manage_shared_libraries.md

 In these cases, you can point the environment variable **LD\_LIBRARY\_PATH** to the library you need to use and then run your program.
 A colon \(:\) separated list of directories will tell your program where to search for needed libraries **before** checking the libraries in `/etc/ld.so.cache`.

-For example if you give this command:
+For example, if you give this command:

 ```text
 export  LD_LIBRARY_PATH=/usr/lib/myoldlibs:/home/jadi/lpic/libs/